 A home may appear a terrible choice because it’s not moving but could be beautiful in reality.
 That’s why it’s essential to keep an eye out for all DOMs.

 The seller’s market definition is a low supply and high demand.
 “What is a seller’s market?”
 It’s a market where the seller has primary control.
 The seller dictates how things go because they have what the buyer wants.

 A buyer’s market is the exact opposite.
 In a buyer’s market, consumers control the flow of home sales.
 Homes are abundant, so buyers don’t have to settle for a specific seller’s price if they don’t want.

-If you’re interested in selling your home, reach out to iBuyer.
-We’re in the business of selling homes fast, while putting our customers first.
+If you’re interested in selling your home, contact iBuyer.
+We’re in the business of selling homes fast while putting our customers first.
 Enter your home address and create an account to see what your home is worth.